D2N2 Local Cycling and Walking Infrastructure Plan (LCWIP)

 The D2N2 LCWIP is evidence led and uses a detailed technical analysis tool to help identify, evaluate and prioritise potential cycle route improvements across the whole of Nottinghamshire (and the D2N2 area), in a consistent way.

-Public engagement on the D2N2 LCWIP document and proposed prioritised strategic network/corridors is due to take place this summer (2022).
+Public engagement on the D2N2 LCWIP document and proposed prioritised strategic network/corridors is due to take place this autumn (2022).

 Further information on when and how you can view the proposals, as part of the public engagement, will be provided on this webpage in due course.